MoEDAL-MAPP, an LHC Dedicated Detector Search Facility: The Phase-1 MAPP Upgrade for MoEDAL

 \section{The Phase-1 MAPP Upgrade for MoEDAL}

-The key part of the MoEDAL Experiment's RUN-3 Phase-1 upgrade program at the LHC is the addition to the baseline MoEDAL detector of a new sub-detector called MAPP (MoEDAL Apparatus for Penetrating Particles).
+The key part of the MoEDAL Experiment's Run-3 Phase-1 upgrade program at the LHC is the addition to the baseline MoEDAL detector of a new sub-detector called MAPP (MoEDAL Apparatus for Penetrating Particles)~\cite{MAPP-TP}.
 The MAPP detector is currently being installed in the UA83 gallery adjacent to IP8 on the LHC ring, to take data during Run-3.
-The MAPP expands the physics reach of MoEDAL to include sensitivity to feebly-charged particles with charge, or effective charge, as low as 10$^{-3}e$ (where $e$ is the electron charge).
-Also, the MAPP detector In conjunction with MoEDAL's trapping detector gives us a unique sensitivity to extremely Long-Lived Charged Particles (LLCP).
-MAPP also has some sensitivity to very Long-Lived neutral Particles (LLPs).
+The MAPP expands the physics reach of MoEDAL to include sensitivity to feebly-charged particles with charge, or effective charge, as low as 10$^{-3}e$.
+Also, the MAPP detector In conjunction with MoEDAL's trapping detector gives us a unique sensitivity to extremely LLCPs.
+MAPP also has some sensitivity to very Long-Lived neutral Particles.
 A picture of the Run3 MoEDAL-MAPP deployment is shown in Figure~\ref{fig:MoEDAL-MAPP}.